-Attempt your first flights in low rate.
+Attempt your first flights in Low Rate.
 For landings, use high rate elevator.

 NOTICE: To ensure AS3X technology functions properly, do not lower rate values below 50%.
-If less control deflection is desired, manually adjust the position of the pushrods on the servo arm
+If lower rates are desired, manually adjust the position of the pushrods on the servo arm.